 By Mpls.St.Paul Magazine / Inspired by Nate Berkus' My North

 Television host and home design superstar Nate Berkus attributes a large amount of his success to his hometown of Hopkins, and not just because of its school district (go Royals!).
-For Berkus, the essence of growing up in Hopkins was that he could spend hours on end picking through the antique shops along Mainstreet (local spelling), pouring through their unique wares in search of singular objects that nobody else had.
-Of course, Hopkins isn’t the only antique haven in the state.
+For Berkus, the essence of growing up in Hopkins was that he could spend hours on end picking through the antique shops along Mainstreet (local spelling), poring through their unique wares in search of singular objects that nobody else had.
+Of course, Hopkins isn’t the only antique haven in Minnesota.
 Here are five other cities worthy of a Berkusian browse.

 Accomplished antiquers know that if you want to forage through the richest stash of stuff, you should go to where the richest people once lived.
 And in Minnesota, that’s the North Shore, where millionaire timber and mining barons were stacked like cordwood at the turn of the 19th century.
 One must-stop in Two Harbors is North Shore Architectural Antiques, where you can sift through the Victorian relics of millionaires past.
 Nearby in Duluth, Harbor Antiques and Chester Creek Books & Antiques are both worth a browse, or continue north along the shore and get lost in Second Hand Rose, a sprawling flea market in Beaver Bay.

 Although Rochester is better known for its medical center, the southern Minnesota city that the Mayos built also has some of the best antiquing in the state.
 Visit one of the city’s massive antique malls, like Old River Valley, Mom’s or Old Rooster, which offer multi-vendor collections that will take all day to sort through.
 Or take a tour of one-off shops like Karma Consignments, Peterson’s Antiques & Stripping and the grandpappy of Rochester antiquing, General Merchandise.